zrotz/CS-131-final-project/README.md

 This is my CS 131 final project.
-It largely builds off of GolfDB and SwingNet, which can be found here: https://github.com/wmcnally/golfdb.
+It largely builds off of GolfDB and SwingNet, which can be found here: https://github.com/wmcnally/golfdb, in order to build a golf club classifier.